 Every new generation of GPUs improves performance for any given price, and the next generation parts are no exception.

 The GeForce RTX 3080 isn't much slower than the 3090, and it's priced to move at $700.
-And move it has, for the past six weeks since the card first launched.
+And move it has, for the past several months since the card first launched.
 We'd love to know how many have been sold, but our only real indication is that Danish retailer ProShop has only received a fraction of the RTX 30-series cards it's ordered.
 Anyway, RTX 3080 is over 30 percent faster than the RTX 2080 Ti, for at least $200 less money based on current used prices.

 GeForce RTX 3070 is a bit of a larger step down, thanks to using GDDR6 instead of GDDR6X and a 256-bit instead of 320-bit memory interface.
 Still, it basically matches the RTX 2080 Ti performance for a starting price of $500.
 If you want one and sign up for all the out of stock notifications, you'll maybe be able to purchase it before the end of 2020, which still sounds like a better plan than buying a previous generation GPU at inflated prices.
+RTX 3060 Ti meanwhile is the new price to performance ratio king at $400 with RTX 2080 Super levels of performance.
+And it's just as sold out as the other cards.

 Why You Shouldn't Buy the Previous Gen GPUs